 Be wary of pickpockets in busy areas

-As they say in any big city, don’t carry any prized possessions or expensive personal belongings around London, particularly in areas where pickpocketing in common.
+As they say in any big city, don’t carry any prize possessions or expensive personal belongings around London, particularly in areas where pickpockets often work.
 Be overly cautious in busy places like Covent Garden, Piccadilly Circus, Oxford Street, Leicester Square, Westminster and in any tube stations.
 Make sure you bag is always zipped and don’t leave your phones or wallets in a back pocket.